jones139/parkrunRoster/README.md

   - restart nginx (system nginx restart)
   - run certbot to create letsencrypt certificates for the new site
   - restart nginx (at this point I am getting 502 Bad Gateway errors).
+  ...then it should work....

+  Note that make start starts the app with automatic re-starting, so it will re-start even if you re-boot the computer.
+To stop it do 'make stop'

+  For debugging, make logs is useful.